Cybersecurity is a discipline that is seeing an unprecedented rise not only in the U.S. but across the world.

 Cryptography is a skill that has been practiced for hundreds of years – the practice of writing messages in secret codes and deciphering such messages is age-old!

 With the invention and expansion of cyberspace, encryption and decryption of letters began to be done using complex algorithms and codes.

-The job of a 21st-century cryptographer working in the cybersecurity department of any public or private organization entails this encryption and decryption of data.
-So what is the exact need of a cryptographer?
+The job of a 21st-century cryptographer working in the cybersecurity department of any public or private organization entails the encryption and decryption of data.
+So what is the exact need for a cryptographer?